nikodunk/roomsolar/content/shipping.md

 ### Shipping

-We ship via UPS Ground delivery, shipping cost is included in the price you pay at checkout.
+We ship via UPS Ground.
+Anywhere in the continental United States, shipping cost is included in the price you pay at checkout.

 Standard Shipping: 5 - 7 business days after order is processed